WXYC/website/README.md

 </li>
 <li>Search bar for archive and blog</li>
 <li>Utilize Tina blocks to make more components of site editable by admin</li>
-<li>Embed audioplayer in layout so music can continue as you browse the site</li>
+<li>Embed audio player in layout so music can continue as you browse the site</li>
 </ul>